 Customer Service Chatbots Are #Failing and Here’s Why

 If you’ve been doing your research on call center automation, then you may be familiar with the fact that messaging apps now see more usage than social networks.
 This not only indicates society’s growing preference of interacting with others via online services, but also acts as the perfect segue into the topic of our discussion today: AI chatbots for customer service.

-One of the leading market disruptors in call center automation last year, chatbots owe much of their “overnight sensation” status to the popularity of mobile messengers.
+One of the leading market disruptors in call center automation last year, AI chatbots owe much of their “overnight sensation” status to the popularity of mobile messengers.
 In the eyes of consumers, they became convenient and effective.
 To businesses, they became an opportunity to remain relevant and on-trend while reducing costs and enhancing the customer experience.
-A year later, brands are being more cautious with chatbot implementations – why?
+A year later, brands are being more cautious with implementating chatbots for customer service – why?

 To implement dynamic, useful AI chatbots, is a lot of work and companies have underestimated just how much.
 Using DIY frameworks is not a problem in itself, but when coupled with how NLP chatbots were positioned–as all-knowing FAQ engines—it caused a major issue.
 To fulfill that kind of role, an enormous amount of data and training are needed.
 This includes industry-specific jargon, brand-specific personality, and a detailed and accurate knowledge management base that is very robust.
 Even with all of that, which many companies lack to the full extent, the training would still take an incredible amount of effort.
 What happened instead is that companies deployed chatbots that were not programmed on the back end to handle the broad range of questions a customer could ask.
 When the bot failed, customers got frustrated and likely used a different channel for their inquiry.